Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Identifying The Curse

-If $f(\bm{x})\in\R^{M\times N}$, even though the collection of the i.i.d. noise becomes a matrix, the vectorization of the noise matrix is attributed to $\mathcal{N}(\mathbf{0},\sigma^2\mathbf{I}_{MN\times MN})$, thus, the identified curse still remains.
-Instead of adding i.i.d.
-Gaussian noise, Chanyaswad et al. \cite{Chanyaswad2018} perturbs the matrix-valued result by adding a matrix noise (denoted as $\X$) attributed to the matrix-variate Gaussian distribution shown in (\ref{eq:matrix_gaussian_distribution}).
+When $f(\bm{x})\in\R^{M\times N}$, instead of adding i.i.d.
+Gaussian noise, the MVG mechanism by Chanyaswad et al. \cite{Chanyaswad2018} perturbs the matrix-valued result by adding a matrix noise attributed to the matrix-variate Gaussian distribution shown in (\ref{eq:matrix_gaussian_distribution}).

-It is well-known that the vectorization of the matrix-variate Gaussian noise can equivalently be sampled from a multivariate Gaussian distribution with a new full-rank covariance matrix, i.e., $\bm{\Xi}=\S\otimes\P\in\mathbb{PD}^{MN\times MN}$ \cite{gupta2018matrix}.
-In general, $\bm{\Xi}$ will have nonzero off-diagonal entries, thus, the elements in the additive noise are not mutually independent.
-Thus, we need another tool to analyze the expected accuracy loss of the MVG mechanism.
+It is well-known that the vectorization of the matrix-variate Gaussian noise can equivalently be sampled from a multivariate Gaussian distribution with a new full-rank covariance matrix, i.e., $\bm{\Xi}=\S\otimes\P\in\mathbb{PD}^{MN\times MN}$, which is also symmetric \cite{gupta2018matrix} ($\otimes$ is the Kronecker product).
+In general, $\bm{\Xi}$ has nonzero off-diagonal entries, which means the elements in the additive noise are not mutually independent.
+Thus, we need another tool to analyze its expected accuracy loss.

 First, we observe that $\L =||\mathbf{n}||_2^2= \mathbf{n}^T\mathbf{n}$ is a quadratic form in random variable defined as follows. \begin{definition}\textbf{Quadratic Form in Random Variable \cite{provost1992quadratic}.} Denote by $\x$ a random vector with mean $\mathbf{\mu}$ and covariance matrix $\bm{\Xi}$.
 The quadratic form in random variable $\x$ associated with a symmetric matrix $\A$ is defined as $Q(\x) = \x^T\A\x$. \end{definition}

-Then $\L$ introduced by the MVG mechanism is a quadratic form in multivariate Gaussian random variable attributed to $\mathcal{N}(\mathbf{0},\bm{\Xi})$ with $\A$ being the identity matrix.
-In the following theorem, we recall the $t$-th moment of quadratic form in Gaussian random variable (which will also be used in our future analyses on the kurtosis and skewness of $\L$ in Section \ref{utility}).
+Then, $\L$ introduced by the MVG mechanism is a quadratic form in multivariate Gaussian random variable attributed to $\mathcal{N}(\mathbf{0},\bm{\Xi})$ with $\A$ being the identity matrix.
+In the following lemma, we recall the $t$-th moment of quadratic form in Gaussian random variable (which will also be used in our future analyses on the kurtosis and skewness of $\L$ in Section \ref{utility}).